Brendan Shanahan: Toronto Maple Leafs

+Post-Toronto Activities

 On May 22, 2025, the Maple Leafs gave permission to the New York Islanders to discuss a role in their front office with Shanahan.
 Later that day, the Maple Leafs announced that Shanahan's contract, set to expire at the end of June, would not be renewed.

+In January 2026, Shanahan joined Hockey Canada in reviewing operations of men's junior hockey in Ontario.

 International play

 Shanahan has participated in seven international tournaments for Canada: